fixrb/fix/docs/_posts/2015-09-03-a-fresh-take-on-ruby-testing.md

 ### Key Features

 - **Pure Specification Documents**: Fix treats specs as living documents that remain logic-free and crystal clear
-- **RFC 2119 Compliance**: Requirements are qualified using standardized terminology (MUST, SHOULD, MAY)
 - **Version-Resistant**: Specifications remain stable across Fix versions, protecting against software erosion
 - **No Magic**: We avoid monkey-patching and other Ruby "[magic tricks](https://blog.arkency.com/2013/06/are-we-abusing-at-exit/)" that can obscure behavior
 - **Authentic Ruby Objects**: Work with pure, unmuted Ruby objects for unambiguous and structured specs